 Manual processes cost money.
 Every minute agents spend copying tickets between systems, searching for information across platforms, or waiting for updates from other teams adds to your support costs.

 Integrating your service desks reduces the time spent on administrative tasks by 25-40%.
-It also reduces ticket volume by deflecting 30-50% of routine requests, letting your team focus on complex issues that truly need human expertise.
+It also reduces ticket volume by deflecting 30-50% of routine requests, letting your team focus on complex work items that truly need human expertise.

 For MSPs, integration means one standardized process serves multiple clients instead of maintaining separate workflows for each customer.